mai-ke-rao/Album-playlister/README.md

-Requires FFMPEG, Add path to ffmpeg.exe to your system path environment variable!
+Requires FFMPEG and to Add path to ffmpeg.exe to your system path environment variable!